TV recharge, day off from grocery shop: How Bindyarani household prepared for big night | Sports-Games

 TV recharge, day off from grocery shop: How Bindyarani household prepared for big night

-Bindyrani Devis father closed his grocery shop and her brother recharged the DTH connection as part of their preparation to watch her perform at the Commonwealth Games here.Weightlifter Bindyrani, 23, kept the promise she made to her family by securing a silver in the 55kg category on Saturday night at the buzzing NEC arena.
+Bindyarani Devis father closed his grocery shop and her brother recharged the DTH connection as part of their preparation to watch her perform at the Commonwealth Games here.Weightlifter Bindyarani, 23, kept the promise she made to her family by securing a silver in the 55kg category on Saturday night at the buzzing NEC arena.

 - Country: